TheV360/toy_mips_emu/README.md

 Pretty dang soon I'm going to add the ability to build and assemble programs in the emulator itself, so this is by no means a huge dependency. <!-- actually damn it that means i need to think about adding macros. -->

 No command line arguments for now.

+## Resources

+I'm vaguely targeting [the PlayStation 1's CPU](https://www.copetti.org/writings/consoles/playstation/#sources), but I take my own artistic license when I think it'd be cool to do [OTHER THING].
+The PDFs linked in that Copetti article are very helpful.

 ## Credits